How to improve efficiency in the workplace

 If you want someone to make videos, hire a video expert.
 Assuming they have not indicated a preference for doing otherwise, leave your writer to do the thing which you hired him/her to do and is good at.

 Your team will be most efficient if you understand that people are individuals who work in different ways, are motivated by different things and need to be handled in different ways.

 Take the time to understand each person’s personality and desires and how they work best.
 And before you tell someone off for something small; think about the effect this is likely to have on their morale.

 Is it really worth chastising someone for laughing or chatting with a colleague?

 Are those lost five minutes really more important than the benefits to your business of having a team who feel happy and relaxed at work and who like and care about each other?

-At THP Chartered Accountants, our tax advisors in Chelmsford, Cheam, Wanstead, and Saffron Walden are helping businesses across the south east to keep their financial affairs running like clockwork.
-Whatever aspect of accounting, tax, finance or figures you’re struggling with, we can help – just give us a call.
+At THP Chartered Accountants, our tax advisors in Chelmsford, Sutton, Wanstead, and Saffron Walden are helping businesses across the South East to keep their financial affairs running like clockwork.
+Whatever aspect of accounting, tax, finance, or figures you’re struggling with, we can help – just give us a call.

 Owner-manager business specialist, Mark Ingle is key to building relationships with clients at the Chelmsford office.
 “I like to see clients enterprises grow and succeed.”
 Mark explains, “The team here has a lot to offer and I can see a lot of new businesses responding to that.”